lglanville/Pyservica/API/README.md

 ```
 python preservicaAPI.py  --config [host] [tenant] [username] [password]
 ```
-The preservicaAPI.py file also contains a simple option for package upload.
+The preservicaAPI.py file also contains a simple option for package upload via the API.
+Note this method is only suitable for packages <= 10gb.
 ```
 python preservicaAPI.py  --upload [package file] [folder ref]
 ```
+The s3upload.py file is a simple script/function for uploading a package to a configured AWS S3 source bucket.
+Packages are uploaded with required S3 tags for Preservica to detect and process a valid package.
+This script requires AWS credentials to be configured and the boto3 library installed.